Frequently Asked Questions

-Here you can find a list of most commonly asked questions related to Kaitotek's products and services.
+Here you can find the most commonly asked questions related to Kaitotek's products and services.

 Press a topic to expand related questions.
 If you have questions, which are not covered on this page, please contact us supportkaitotek.com.

 Learn whether Qosium is compatible with your operating system or device

 Does Qosium work in Windows 8, Windows 10, and Windows Servers?

 Yes.
 In fact, Windows is one of the most used end-device platforms with Qosium.